 Should Dogs Eat Grains?

-Update: My dog ate this food for about a year.
+Update: My dog ate grain-free kibble for about a year.
 Then he lost his taste for it.
 But I believe it did its job.
-Now, at the ripe old age of 14, our dog prefers organic people meals.
-We can accommodate his tastes because I work from home.
-This arrangement wouldn’t work if we took a vacation.
-Then, I’d need to feed him either this or another grain-free dog food.
+Now, at the ripe old age of 15, our dog prefers organic people food, ground turkey and wet, grain-free canned dog food.

 Here is my original article.